Dimillian/HyperGit/README.md

 3. Type `/` followed by filename to search within the repo
 4. Click any file to view with syntax highlighting

+### Folder Browsing
+1. Select a repository to enter folder browsing mode
+2. Click folder icons to navigate into directories
+3. Use breadcrumb navigation to go back to parent folders
+4. Press `Escape` to go back one folder level
+5. Switch between browsing and searching seamlessly

 ### Keyboard Shortcuts
 - `↑/↓` - Navigate search results (auto-scrolls)
-- `Enter` - Select repository or file
+- `Enter` - Select repository, folder, or file
-- `Escape` - Go back or close
+- `Escape` - Go back one folder level, close file viewer, or reset search
 - Copy button in file viewer - Copy file content

 ### Example Searches